Designing a Modern, Secure, and Simple VDR Experience

 To help users meassure investor interest, the MVP tracks: Logins, Sign-ups, File views This creates a foundation for future dashboards, heatmaps, and engagement insights.

-The Outcomes
+The Outcome

 A Simpler, More Trustworthy VDR